adjective (solider, solidest)

 - In the Republic, Plato is critical of the solid geometry of his day, but his criticism makes no mention of the use of instruments.

-- 3Not hollow or containing spaces or gaps: a sculpture made out of solid rock a solid mass of flowers the shops were packed solidMore example sentences
+- 2Not hollow or containing spaces or gaps: a sculpture made out of solid rock a solid mass of flowers the stores were packed solidMore example sentences

 - The theater is a cavernous space, seemingly carved from a solid mass of desert rock, like Petra, in Jordan.